Idrisb53/first-repo/README.md

-# first-repo
-This is my first  Git Repository.
-Author - Idris (cyber)
+# This is my first  Git Repository.
+Author - Idris (cyber)st